 | Emergency radio (hand-crank / weather alerts) | Check price | Check price |

-| Emergency radios (Survival Frog — US) Alternative retailer for curated emergency radios. |
+| Emergency radios (Survival Frog — US) Alternative retailer for curated emergency radios. | Check price | US only |

-Check price (EcoFlow — US) Check price (Jackery — US) |
+| EcoFlow portable power stations | Check price (EcoFlow — US) | Check price (Amazon CA)* |

 | Food item | US | Canada |